WanguiAnalyst90/SQL_project_For_MumsWhoCode_Bootcamp/Data_Cleaning_and_Exploratory.md

 Include the queries used to clean the data
 Explore the data to reveal shape, patterns and its overview
 Queries:
+Remove duplicates
+SELECT DISTINCT*
+FROM listings;
+Delete amenities and host_verifications column as they are irrelevant and redundant to the analysis respectively ALTER TABLE listings
+DROP COLUMN amenities;
+ALTER TABLE listings
+DROP COLUMN host_verifications;

 ```sql
 --Query for creating the listings table in the CapetownAirBnB Database